Baba Hari Dass: Brahmacharya school

+Young Hari Datt Brahmachari and other boys were able to study, prepare for their grade school and high school exams, and do yoga exercises.
+The teacher, who was not sure about his own life, left that place and later joined the army.
+A diminished group continued their daily routine until they also disbanded leaving only a few.
+By 1936, it was no longer a school but became a small study class.
+At that time Hari Datt Brahmachari, in comparison to other boys, who were determined to get good jobs or get well educated, didn't know what he wanted to be in life.
+His friends joked, "Just go on looking for some saints.
+Some day you may find someone, or you may go on looking forever."

 Naga Baba, Udasi Baba and Swami Nityananda Maharaj

-His interest in the monk lifestyle resurfaced on more than one occasion.
+Hari Datt's interest in the monk lifestyle resurfaced on more than one occasion.
 He contacted traveling sannyasins in temples or in public engagements in order to learn their wisdom and inquire about yoga techniques.
 Some of those early encounters fell short of his expectations.
-Trying to learn about the life of Naga Baba (naked sannyasin) became a debacle.
-Mischief other boys engaged in, like throwing rocks or disturbing the monk's meditation resulted in cursing, angry outbursts and a chase.
+Trying to learn about the life of a Naga Baba (naked sannyasin) became a debacle.
+The kind of mischief other boys engaged in, like throwing rocks or disturbing the monk's meditation resulted in cursing, angry outbursts, and a chase.

-Another sannyasin who attracted his attention was Udasi Baba, credited by adult followers as possessing super-normal powers over ghosts or curing sickness, and who lived in a cremation ground.
+Another sannyasin who attracted Hari Datt's attention was Udasi Baba, credited by adult followers as possessing supernatural powers over ghosts or curing sickness, and who lived in a cremation ground.
 One day, when he had nobody to cremate at his site, he joined an encampment of local people and looked like an ordinary man who craved attention.
 He acknowledged that his tales of subduing ghosts were fabrications and that "ghosts are for those who are afraid of ghosts."
-These encounters resulted in diminishing attraction for a monk-like lifestyle for a young 12 year-old Brahmachari.
+These encounters resulted in a diminishing attraction for monkhood for the 12-year-old Brahmachari.

-In 1935, he met Swami Nityananda Maharaj, who lectured and held gatherings that many adults attended.
-For a boy to mix with adults following monks was not encouraged.
-It was believed that young lads couldn't understand the spiritual subjects; however, from the Brahmachari perspective "Older people simply became a hindrance for youngsters."
-Since lectures of Swami Nithyanandaji's were in English, he could not understand the content.
-Yet was keen to observe the ascetic form of the Swami, who was wearing a tiger skin and using a trident staff, a follower of the Shiva order, and a pilgrim on his way to Mount Kailash.
-That experience brought in him questions and confusion about God, as he believed God could create and control everything.
+In 1935, Hari Datt met Swami Nityananda Maharaj, who lectured and held gatherings that many adults attended.
+"I was very eager to listen to Swamiji's talk.
+It was the first time I met a famous sannyasi who was surrounded by intellectuals, lawyers, professors, etc. Swamiji stood up chanting OM in a deep voice...Then he started his speech."
+For a boy to mix with adults who were following monks was not encouraged.
+It was believed that young lads couldn't understand spiritual subjects; in contrast, however, from Hari Datt's perspective, "older people simply became a hindrance for youngsters."
+Since Swami Nithyananda's lectures were in English, Hari Datt could not understand the content.
+Yet he was keen to observe the ascetic form of the swami, who was wearing a tiger skin and using a trident staff, was a follower of the Shiva order.
+Swamiji was a proponent of establishing dharmashalas locations, called Kailash Mansarovar Yatra, for pilgrims on their way to the Mount Kailash.